shezdev/hexadecimal-cleaner/README.md

 ```

 ## Cleaning up the hex code
+In `hex.rb` I have shown my thought process to get to the solution.

 Run from command line using `ruby hex.rb hex_only.txt`

 ## Converting the sanitised hex to plain text
-Many hexadecimal to plain text tools on the web didn't work on the messy hex code properly apart from http://www.unit-conversion.info/texttools/hexadecimal/ I'll make my own one next time.
+Many hexadecimal to plain text tools on the web didn't work on the messy hex code properly apart from http://www.unit-conversion.info/texttools/hexadecimal/ I'll make my own one next time. :-)